 The Taunton Flag is today celebrated with a festival on Taunton Green, but it inspired an angry controversy when first raised on Oct.
 21, 1774.

-Six years earlier, Paine defended a 16-year-old slave named Bristol who was accused of murdering the sister of Dr. William McKinstry in a bid for his freedom.
+Six years earlier, Paine defended a 16-year-old slave named Bristol accused of murdering the sister of Dr. William McKinstry to gain his freedom.
 Paine lost the case and Bristol was hanged.

 In 1774, Taunton’s Sons of Liberty ran Loyalists out of town.
 One of the last to go was McKinstry, though his wife was allowed to stay behind.

 On Friday, October 21, 1774, patriotic Tauntonians erected an enormous liberty pole.
 On Monday, October 24, the Boston Evening Post reported the story:

 We have just received the following intelligence from Taunton...
 A liberty pole 112 feet long was raised.
 Attached to it was a Union flag with the words Liberty and Union sewed on.
 The following lines were fixed to the pole:

 CRESCIT AMOR PATRIAE QUE CUPIDO (The love of country and the desire for freedom)

 Fired with a zeal for the preservation of

 English colonies in general, and to